 The local county as well as federal government HPRP, or homeless prevention and rapid rehousing program, is used to stop evictions from occurring in Hidalgo County.
-There is also assistance available to rehouse the currently homeless, and those solutions include motel vouchers or security deposit help among other resources in Edinburg, McAllen or the county.
+There is also assistance available to rehouse the currently homeless, and those solutions include free motel vouchers or security deposit help among other resources in Edinburg, McAllen or the county.
 Or get funds for stopping evictions or even foreclosures as well as legal aid, mediation and more.

 Anyone in the region that is facing an eviction from their home or apartment, or individuals that are now homeless, can apply for help.
 Using the phone numbers below, referrals will be given to a resource that is available in the region.
 There are many non-profits (including community action agencies and the Advocacy Resource Center for Housing), charities such as City of Mission, and social service groups that are part of the Continuum of Care.
 Each agency is focused on stopping homelessness.